dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/log_forwarding.md

 If you define a rule set using `default` as bucket name, that rule set will be used for log objects from any S3 bucket that doesn't have explicit log forwarding rules set up.

 Without a `default` rule, each Amazon S3 bucket from which you want to forward logs from to Dynatrace requires explicit log forwarding rules.
-If the Lambda function receives an S3 Object created notification and there are no explicit rules for the S3 bucket, or the object S3 Key doesn't match any of the prefix regular expressions defined on the rules for the bucket, the object is not forwarded to Dynatrace.
+If the Lambda function receives an S3 Object created notification and there are no explicit rules for the S3 bucket, or the object S3 Key doesn't match any of the prefix regular expressions defined on the rules for the bucket, the object is not forwarded to Dynatrace and just discarded.

 You can use explicit log forwarding rule sets for some buckets, and fallback to a default rule for other buckets; or simply delete the default rule, so only explicit rules are applied.